Philips expands in medical devices with $1.2 billion Volcano deal

 Philips, until recently a diversified conglomerate that made everything from televisions to lightbulbs to X-ray machines, is spinning off its historic lighting division to focus on its higher-margin healthcare business.

-"In an aging world with more chronic disease, health and healthcare are enormous opportunities that we want to focus on," said Chief Executive Frans van Houten.
+"In an ageing world with more chronic disease, health and healthcare are enormous opportunities that we want to focus on," said Chief Executive Frans van Houten.

 He told Reuters the price was "very acceptable" for a research-intensive market leader that would strengthen Philips's position in non-invasive surgery, a field likely to benefit as national healthcare budgets come under increased strain.